james34602/Neural-Network-Quadraphonic-Upmix/README.md

 ![Signal to distortion ratio](./SDR.svg)

 ## What's difference between neural network prior art[1] and this method?
-No contextual information used in my implementation, and parameters are adjusted to fit my dataset, may lead to higher artefacts(Musical noise) in **NN2** output, but however, no context frame == lower latency, <21.4 ms was achieved.
+No contextual information used in my implementation, may lead to higher artefacts(Musical noise) in **NN2** output, parameters are adjusted to fit my datasets.
+But however, no context frame == lower latency, <21.4 ms was achieved.

 ## Reference
 [1] Ibrahim, Karim & Allam, Mahmoud.
 (2018).
 Primary-Ambient Source Separation for Upmixing to Surround Sound Systems.
 10.1109/ICASSP.2018.8461459.